Battle of Rajmahal: Background

 The battle of Rajmahal introduced the Mughal regime in Bengal.
 After the death of the last sultan of Hussain Shahi dynasty Ghiyasuddin Mahmud Shah in 1538, the liberated sultanate of Bengal reached its end.
 Despite occupying the capital city of Gaur, Humayun, the second emperor of the Mughal Empire, was able to hold the control for only a short period of time.
 The founder of the Sur Dynasty, Sher Shah Suri defeated Humayun in the Battle of Chausa and took control over Bengal.
 Later, the Karrani dynasty emerged in Bengal.
 The last ruler of the Karranis, Sultan Daud Khan Karrani refused to hail Akbar and clashed with the Mughals.
 Daud Khan was defeated by the Mughal general Munim Khan at the Battle of Tukaroi.

-On April 12, 1575, the Treaty of Katak concluded the malevolence between the two parties.
+On 12 April 1575, the Treaty of Katak concluded the malevolence between the two parties.
 Consequently, Daud Khan failed to hold control over Bengal and Bihar.
 Only the rights of Orissa were left to him.
 The treaty however did not go on for long.
 Isa Khan, the chief of the Baro-Bhuians, expelled the Mughal Navy from Bengal.
 After the death of the Mughal general Munim Khan, Daud Khan started a campaign to conquer the lost territory.
 He was able to conquer North and West Bengal.

 Battle

 Akbar sent his general Khan-i-Jahan Husain Quli Beg to conquer Bengal from Daud Khan.
 Daud Khan's generals were Kalapahar, Junaid and Qutlu Khan.
 Khan gathered about three thousand troops at Teliagarhi.

-The Afghans fought with the Mughals at Teliagarhi.
+The Afghans fought the Mughals at Teliagarhi.
 In the battle, the Mughals captured Teliagarhi.
-The Mughals then proceeded towards Rajmahal.
-Rajmahal was under siege for about four months by the Mughal general Husain Quli Beg.
+The Mughals then proceeded towards Rajmahal, which had been under siege for about four months by the Mughal general Husain Quli Beg.
 As an additional aid to the Mughals, Muzaffar Khan Turbati, the ruler of Bihar, came forward with five thousand cavalry and supplies by sea.
 Although the Mughals were ahead in terms of strength, they fell into climatic problems.

 Then the battle took place between the combined forces of the Mughals and the Karranis in Rajmahal on 12 July 1576.
 Daud Khan, Junaid, Kalapahar and Qutlu Khan led the middle, left, right and front of the army respectively.